cloudfoundry-attic/lattice-release/README.md

 which you can use with the Lattice CLI to `ltc target x.x.x.x.xip.io`.

-Terraform will generate a `lattice.<platform>.tfstate` file.
+Terraform will generate a `terraform.tfstate` file.
 This file describes the cluster that was built - keep it around in order to modify/tear down the cluster.

 ## Destroying

-To destroy the cluster go to the folder containing the `lattice.<platform>.tfstate` file and run:
+To destroy the cluster go to the folder containing the `terraform.tfstate` file and run:

 ```bash
 terraform destroy